Your Notifications are Empty.

 The health insurance claim settlement ratio formula is simple:

 This ratio is calculated for each financial year, usually from April to March, and is expressed as a percentage.
-A higher CSR indicates that the insurer has settled a larger proportion of claims compared to the total number received.
+A higher claim settlement ratio indicates that the insurer has settled a larger proportion of claims compared to the total number received.

-However, do not rely on CSR alone.
+However, do not rely solely on the claim settlement ratio.
 Also consider the claim volume, average settlement timeline, and the nature of claims to get a complete picture of an insurer’s reliability.

 To understand the formula, consider an example.